kubeflow/kubeflow/bootstrap/developer_guide.md

 which defaults to gcr.io/kubeflow-images-public/bootstrapper-builder.
 Both are configurable by overridding environment variables used in the Makefile.
 Below are various options that can be used to specify how and where these images are built and pushed.

 - use a different gcloud project under gcr.io (may be private).
-Build and push builder-image and build.
+Build and push boostrapper-build and bootstrapper images.
 ```sh
 export GCLOUD_PROJECT=mygcloudproject
 make push-builder && make push